mrcnski/nimbus-theme/README.md

 ## Contributing

 I highly urge each and every one of you to contribute.
-This isn't my full-time job or anything, so I can't support every Emacs theme out there (although this theme supports more than average themes do).
+This isn't my full-time job or anything, so I can't support every Emacs package out there (although this theme supports more than average themes do).
 Write issues and make pull requests without hesitation.